 Fescues have always been popular as a shade grass but within the genus Festuca there are over 300 different species of grasses with many different uses and benefits well beyond shade tolerance.
 The research and science being put forth into developing better fescues is incredible with new cultivars bred for disease tolerance, drought and heat resistance, and even insect resistance.
-Modern, improved fescue grasses are capable of providing lawns as beautiful as any other type of grass with benefit of shade tolerance, low input requirements and the ability to survive further south than it's cool season contemporaries.
+Modern, improved fescue grasses are capable of providing lawns as beautiful as any other type of grass with the benefit of shade tolerance, low input requirements and the ability to survive further south than it's cool season contemporaries.

 Fine fescues are a sub-group of fescues distinguishable by their narrow, fine leaf blades.
 Most fescues suitable for lawns are fine fescues and they include creeping red fescue, chewings fescue, hard fescue and sheep fescue.
 Shade grass blends often contain a mix of several fine fescue species but they are also capable of thriving in sunny, hot locations.
 Fine fescues can serve as a regular, frequently mowed lawn but they are also very attractive when left un-mowed for a dunes-type effect - a true, low maintenance lawn.

-Turf type tall fescue (TTT fescue) is gaining in popularity as a lawn grass as improved cultivars look and grow like other popular lawn grasses but are very heat and drought tolerant.
-Turf type tall fescues have a wider leaf blade than fine fescues and are often used in seed blends where a shade loving, slow growing or drought resistant turf is desired.
+Turf-type tall fescue (TTT fescue) is gaining in popularity as a lawn grass as improved cultivars look and grow like other popular lawn grasses but are very heat and drought tolerant.
+Turf-type tall fescues have a wider leaf blade than fine fescues and are often used in seed blends where a shade loving, slow-growing or drought resistant turf is desired.

 Tall fescue lawns have been known to only need mowing once a month and require much less water and nutrients to thrive than traditional lawn grasses like Kentucky bluegrass and perennial ryegrass.

-A lawn planted with a majority of turf type tall fescue will not only look great, it will be able to withstand natures extremes like heat and drought while providing the homeowner with a low maintenance, low input, easy to maintain lawn.
+A lawn planted with a majority of turf-type tall fescue will not only look great, it will be able to withstand natures extremes like heat and drought while providing the homeowner with a low maintenance, low input, easy to maintain lawn.

 Fescues are among the rare turfgrasses that are able to host endophytes.
-Endophytes in grasses are a type of fungus that live symbiotically with the plant.
-The endophytes do not harm the grass in fact their presence has been found to be beneficial to the health of the turf.
+Endophytes in grasses are a type of fungus that lives symbiotically with the plant.
+The endophytes do not harm the grass, in fact, their presence has been found to be beneficial to the health of the turf.
 The presence of endophytes enables the grass to better withstand stresses like heat and drought, and provide an element of insect and mammal resistance.
 Endophytes are naturally occurring in some occasions but grass seed can also be inoculated after harvesting and are a safe, natural way to provide another level of defense against diseases, pests, and other plant stresses.
 Endophyte inoculated seed needs to be stored in a cool, dry environment or the benefits will be greatly reduced so it is important to order seed from a reputable source using fresh stock.